Dental Crowns & Bridges

 When it comes to crowns, there are things we used 10 years ago in crown material that I would never use today.
 It’s constantly changing.
 The chemists have been busy helping us out on materials that last longer and work better.

 Do you have a tooth that is severely fractured or decayed?
 If the tooth is too weak to support a filling or inlay/onlay, or much of the structure is missing, a dental crown is the best solution.
 Your Greenville, SC dentist recommends a crown to repair severe damage.

 A dental crown is a cap that matches the color of your natural teeth.
 The cap encases the damaged tooth completely and hides any surface flaws.
 Crowns play many roles in dentistry: they are used to restore a tooth after root canal or endodontic therapy, they are attached to individual dental implants or a series of dental implant restorations, they hold a broken tooth together, and they replace missing teeth (fixed bridge or bridgework).

 Crowns are usually made of metal, all-porcelain, cast gold, or porcelain fused to metal.
 The best type of material to use depends on the location of the tooth, the extent of damage, and your preferences.
-At Brown Dental Associates, we use only the highest quality materials to create crowns that fit perfectly and look healthy and natural.
+At Brown Family Dentistry Group, we use only the highest quality materials to create crowns that fit perfectly and look healthy and natural.

 What is a Bridge?